LL.M. Application Checklist

 2. The non-refundable $70 application fee, submitted online by credit card through LSAC.

 3. The following materials, submitted through LSAC’s LLM Credential Assembly Service (CAS): (LSAC will compile these documents and will deliver them in the form of a Credential Assembly Service (CAS) report to the law school):

 7. Free Application for Federal Student Aid: The University of Maryland, Baltimore requires submission of the FAFSA for every student expecting to receive any form of financial aid, including those receiving merit-based aid only.
-The FAFSA becomes available on October 1, 2019 for the 2020-21 academic year.
+The FAFSA becomes available on October 1, 2020 for the 2021-22 academic year.
 Please submit your FAFSA form as soon as possible after it becomes available.
-The University has set a deadline of March 1 for receipt of the FAFSA in order for students to receive optimal consideration for need-based aid.
+The University has set a deadline of March 1 for receipt of the FAFSA.
 Submit this form online at http://www.fafsa.ed.gov/, and enter the code for the University of Maryland, Baltimore campus: 002104.

 8. Attachments: Please upload attachments through the "Attachments" tab.
 Attachments should include your personal statement, résumé or curriculum vitae, diversity statement (optional), information about a prior law school that you have attended, information in explanation of any character and fitness issue, and any other information relevant to your application.